-Section 4-Measures and Data Source
+Measures and Data Source

 At least one year of baseline data for each data source is needed for inclusion in the plan.
 If at least one year of baseline data is not available, and the data source includes standards based on a nationally normed sample, that information may be used to set district goals as a substitution for baseline data.
-Interested districts should contact TEA to discuss individual district circumstances.
-In some cases, beginning-of-year data may be compared to end-of-year outcomes in lieu of baseline data.

 A district may choose to wait to submit a plan, or to include a component, when baseline data is available.
 After the development of a plan that includes baseline data for each outcome, a district submits the plan to TEA for review.
-A district may choose to only submit a plan for one school type and add additional school types in the following years.
+Upon approval of the plan, the district enters the applicable cohort of participating districts.
+(See the District Timeline for more information.)